oresat/oresat-software-docs/docs/glossary.rst

         https://satnogs.org/

     FlatSat
-        The develment enviroment for OreSat.
+        The development environment for OreSat.
 The dev OreSat is layout flat on a table, hence the name FlatSat.

     FlatClOGS
-        A develment enviroment for UniClOGS software connected to FlatSat.
+        A development environment for UniClOGS software connected to FlatSat.

     OreFlat
         FlatSat and FlatClOGS together.
 A full HIL satellite and ground